 456 Beacon was designed by Rotch and Tilden, architects, and built ca. 1886.
-It was the first house built on the north side of Beacon between Hereford and West Chester Park (Massachusetts Avenue).
+It was the first house built on the north side of Beacon between Hereford and Massachusetts Avenue.

-During the 1889-1890 winter season, the Matthews were living elsewhere at 456 Beacon was the home of William Sumner Appleton and his wife, Edith Stuart (Appleton) Appleton.
+During the 1889-1890 winter season, the Matthewses were living elsewhere at 456 Beacon was the home of William Sumner Appleton and his wife, Edith Stuart (Appleton) Appleton.
 Educated as an attorney, William Sumner Appleton never practiced law, but devoted himself to the study of history, numismatics, heraldry, and genealogy.
 He designed the seal for Harvard which was adopted by the Harvard Corporation in 1885.
-By the 1890-1891 winter season, they had moved to 317 Dartmouth and the Matthews were living at 456 Beacon once again.
+By the 1890-1891 winter season, they had moved to 317 Dartmouth and Nathan and Ellen Matthews were living at 456 Beacon once again.

 During the 1889-1900 winter season, 456 Beacon was the home of Augustus Peabody Gardner and his wife, Constance D. (Lodge) Gardner.
 Augustus Gardner was elected to the Massachusetts State Senate in 1900, and to Congress at a special election in 1901.
 The Gardners previously had lived in Hamilton and had resumed living there by 1901.

 During the 1900-1901 winter season, 456 Beacon was the home of Susan Greene (Amory) Dexter, the estranged wife of shipping merchant and railroad investor Franklin Gordon Dexter.
 She had lived at 163 Commonwealth the previous season.

 By 1902, Mrs. Dexter had purchased and moved to 171 Commonwealth and the Matthewses were again living at 456 Beacon.